CVE-2026-35389: CWE-295: Improper Certificate Validation in bulwarkmail webmail

 Description

-CVE-2026-35389 is a high-severity vulnerability in Bulwark Webmail versions prior to 1.
-4. 11 where S/MIME signature verification did not properly validate the certificate trust chain.
-This flaw caused emails signed with self-signed or untrusted certificates to be incorrectly shown as having valid signatures.
-The issue is fixed in version 1.
+Bulwark Webmail versions prior to 1.
+4. 11 contain a vulnerability in S/MIME signature verification where the certificate trust chain was not validated.
+This means emails signed with self-signed or untrusted certificates were incorrectly shown as having valid signatures.
+The issue is addressed in version 1.
 4. 11.
+The vulnerability has a high severity with a CVSS score of 8.
+7.

 AI-Powered Analysis